 The City is now within the 30Km Exclusion Zone that surrounds the Nuclear Power Plant.
 Before its evacuation Chernobyl was inhabited by 16,000 people but is now populated only by Zone administrative personnel, some of those involved in decommissioning the power plants and residents who refused to leave their homes or subsequently returned.

 What is the Chernobyl Disaster?

-The Chernobyl nuclear disaster began early in the early hours of Saturday 26 April 1986 within the Chernobyl Nuclear Power Plant.
+The Chernobyl nuclear disaster began in the early hours of Saturday 26 April 1986 within the Chernobyl Nuclear Power Plant.
 An explosion and fire released large quantities of radioactive contamination into the atmosphere, which spread over much of Western USSR and Europe.
 It is considered the worst nuclear power plant accident in history and is one of only two classified as a level 7 event on the International Nuclear Event Scale (the other being the Fukushima nuclear disaster in 2011).

 The disaster began during a systems test at reactor number four of the Chernobyl plant.
 There was a sudden surge of power output, and when an emergency shutdown was attempted a more extreme spike in power output occurred, which led a reactor vessel to rupture and a series of explosions.
 These events exposed the graphite moderator of the reactor to air, causing it to ignite.
 The resulting fire sent a plume of highly radioactive smoke into the atmosphere and over an extensive geographical area.
 The plume went on to drift over large parts of the western Soviet Union and Europe.
 According to official post-Soviet data about 60% of the radioactive fallout landed in Belarus.